ntranoslab/mTEC-eTAC-browser/README.md

 ---
 ## Implementation
-The web application is running online using an AWS EC2 instance with its dataset in a MySQL RDS, a relational database aws service.
+Coming soon: the web application will run online using an AWS EC2 instance with its dataset in a MySQL RDS, a relational database aws service.

 ***Hope you enjoy!***